interlay/interbtc-spec/docs/spec/relay.rst

 In the second case, the module should check the accusation (using a Merkle proof), and liquidate the vault if valid.
 It is assumed that there is at least one honest relayer.

-The Governance Mechanism votes on critical changes to the architecture or unexpected failures, e.g. hard forks or detected 51% attacks (if a fork exceeds the specified security parameter *k*, see `Security Parameter k <https://interlay.gitlab.io/interBTC-spec/btcrelay-spec/security_performance/security.html#security-parameter-k>`_.).
+The Governance Mechanism votes on critical changes to the architecture or unexpected failures, e.g. hard forks or detected 51% attacks (if a fork exceeds the specified security parameter *k*, see :ref:`security_parameter_k`.

 Data Storage
 ~~~~~~~~~~~~